I-am-PUID-0/DUMB_docs/docs/api/health.md

 ```bash
 /healthcheck.py
 ```
-It runs within the same virtual environment as DMB and ensures all critical files, paths, and subprocesses are functional.
+It runs within the same virtual environment as DUMB and ensures all critical files, paths, and subprocesses are functional.

 ---